 Known for their curious nature, cats love exploring everything in their environment - including potential hazards.
 Medications designed for human use can be especially tempting to our furry friends since they often have a pleasing smell or taste.
 Aspirin is one such medication that cats may find attractive and may be effective as a handy pain reliever.
-That begs the question, "Can you give cats aspirin?" or "Can you give your cat baby aspirin?"
+That begs the question, "Can you give cats aspirin?" or "can cats have aspirin?"
 The answer is not a simple yes and hinges on several factors that your veterinarian can help you determine.

-Although aspirin can help relieve pain and alleviate other conditions your cat may be suffering from, it's important to know that it can be very dangerous for them if given in inappropriate doses.
-If you're iffy about giving your cat aspirin, you owe it to yourself and your furry friend to keep reading and find out everything there is to know about aspirin for cats.
+Although aspirin can help relieve pain and alleviate other conditions your cat may be suffering from, it's essential to know that it can be hazardous for them if given in inappropriate doses.
+If you're iffy about giving your cat aspirin, you owe it to yourself and your furry friend to keep reading and learn everything there is to know about baby aspirin for cats.

 Is Aspirin Safe for Cats?